Wednesday, February 22, 2012

 Our partners, Stuart A. Smith and Allen E. Comeskey, are certified and licensed geologists and ground water professionals with advanced degrees and over 30 years each of diverse, high-quality, hands-on professional experience.
 We offer an integrated understanding of hydrogeologic, biogeochemical, and well performance issues.
 And we have contributed to several landmark publications pertaining to drilling, well construction, biofouling analysis, and well rehabilitation.

 Ground Water Science is a small firm by design.
 Our managing principals work directly (not filtered through field staff) with each of our clients, large or small.
-Our veterans are not kept in captivity, but are free to escape the office and take our expertise to the job site, working hands-on with our colleagues in well construction, service, engineering, and water operations.geologist and clients at a well site
+Our veterans are not kept in captivity, nor put out to pasture by the new wave HR hobbling our corporate colleagues, but are free to escape the office and take our expertise to the job site, regionally or worldwide, working hands-on with our colleagues in well construction, service, engineering, and water operations.

 More than being merely a sales tool, this site also includes technical resources and links to many more.
 And we provide training and a growing list of publications to improve your understanding of ground water and wells - which will make you a better client and well operator.
 So take a look around, and let's keep that water moving!

 Today, Stuart is one the nation’s foremost experts on the diagnosis and treatment of well problems and performance deterioration.
 He is a Certified Ground Water Professional by the National Ground Water Association, a Registered Geologist with the State of Kentucky, and has been consulting in the ground water field since 1983.
 In addition to his consulting career, he has also worked for the National Water Well Association (now NGWA), developed the curriculum and instructed ground water science and technology at Wright State University (where he developed portions of the WSU IRIS distance-learning hydrogeology training program), and taught biology courses and advised hydrogeological engineering projects at Ohio Northern University.
-He has spoken on well maintenance, rehabilitation, and microbiology topics in Argentina, Australia, England, and throughout North America.
+He has spoken on well maintenance, rehabilitation, and microbiology topics in Argentina, Australia, England, Tanzania, Slovenia, and throughout North America.
 In recent years, he has become active in the effort to equip professional water sector capabilities and to develop water supplies in Tanzania and other developing countries.
+He is currently also a partner in a water planning management company, Ground+Water Tanzania Ltd. and its Ohio-corporation affiliate Earth Water Services Africa LLC.

 With 60+ years of combined experience, our managing principles have been extensively published.
 Below is a list of some of the most relevant examples.